JamieB92/portfolio-project-three/README.md

     * Yes, the user is informed that they cant go that way
     * I have tested this by entering a direction that leads to a wall

+* If the user defeats an intruder are they able to move about the ship?
+    * Yes, the user is able to move out of that room.
+    * I have tested this by defeating an intruder and moving out of the room.

 ### Pick up item